steDamiano/pyroadacoustics/README.md

     pip install pyroadacoustics

-As an alternative, you can download the repository to a local directory, and run

-    python setup.py install

 ## Documentation and Examples
 The documentation of all the classes and methods of the package is available in the corresponding docstring.